zgeblbl/duckHuntGame/README.md

 ## Features

-- In the menu scene pick a backgroound and crosshair to your liking.
+- In the menu scene pick a background and crosshair to your liking.

 https://github.com/zgeblbl/duckHuntGame/assets/117914215/31c76c50-8bf4-42f4-a82d-a9ee88c25d69